Stefal/OPV_importData/README.md

 ### Import data script
 This script imports, detect sd-card, mount them using udisks2 (udiskctl), copy all images to data dir and create lots.
 See `import.py --help` for options.
 There are also statics options in batchPanoMaker/importData/config/main.json
 - data-dir - default: ~/opv/rederbro/{campaign}/ - Where images from sd-cards are copied to.
-- pi-location - default : pi@192.168.42.1:/home/pi/opv/lastPictureInfo.csv" - Where pictureInfo should be grabbed.
+- pi-location - default : pi@192.168.42.1:/home/pi/opv/lastPictureInfo.csv" - Where pictureInfo (metas from rederbro backpack) should be grabbed.
 - ISO - default: ~/opv/iso/goPro.iso" - Where is the iso of an empty sd-card.
 Unutilized when clean-sd is false.
 - clean-sd - default: false - Remove files from the sd-card (do a dd).
 Commented for the moment.
 - import - default: true - Import files from sd-card
 - treat - default: true - Make lots from data
 - id-rederbro - default: 1 - The id of the rederbro
 - lots-output-dir - default: ~/opv/lots/{campaign} - Where lots should be stored.

+#### Make Empty ISO
+SD cards for GoPro cameras needs to be well formated.
+The only way to do that is to format an SD card in a GoPro camera an copy it's partition table.
+To do so :
+- format your SD card in a GoPro camera
+- Make an ISO : `sudo dd if=/dev/sdb of=imgGoPro.img bs=10M count=1`
+- specify the path of this ISO in batchPanoMaker/importData/config/main.json